 Eads is a tiny town located in the state of Colorado.
 With a population of 637 people and just one neighborhood, Eads is the 195th largest community in Colorado.

-Unlike some towns, Eads isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Eads are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Eads is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Eads is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Eads who work in management occupations (26.14%), teaching (19.60%), and office and administrative support (7.95%).

 Because of many things, Eads is a great place for families with children to consider.
 First of all, many other families with children live here, making Eads a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Eads has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Eads’s overall crime rate is lower than average for the country.

-The education level of Eads citizens is a little higher than the average for US cities and towns: 24.69% of adults in Eads have at least a bachelor's degree.
+The citizens of Eads are slightly better educated than the national average of 21.84% for all cities and towns, with 24.69% of adults in Eads having a bachelor's degree or advanced degree.

 The per capita income in Eads in 2022 was $30,653, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,612 for a family of four.
 However, Eads contains both very wealthy and poor people as well.